Operation Jaque: Aftermath

 Immediately after the hostage rescue El Espectador commissioned an Ipsos-Napoleon Franco poll, which found that President Uribe's popularity had jumped from 73% to 91%, while 79% (previously 69%) of those polled stated that they would vote for him.

 Betancourt, describing operation Jaque, said "I am unaware of a precedent to such a perfect mission.
-Maybe only the Israelis…their wonderful commandos may be reminiscent of the mission that took place here."
+Maybe only the Israelis...their wonderful commandos may be reminiscent of the mission that took place here."

-Immediately after the hostage rescue, Colombian military forces cornered the rest of FARC's 1st Front, the unit which had held the hostages captive.
-Colombian forces have so far elected not to attack the 1st Front, but is instead offering them amnesty if they surrender.
+Immediately after the hostage rescue, Colombian military forces cornered the rest of FARC's 1st Front, the unit which had held the hostages captive, offering them amnesty if they surrender.

 Gerardo Aguilar Ramírez, known as "Cesar", was sent to the United States in July 2009 where U.S. federal courts put him on trial for trafficking in cocaine and other narcotics during his time in FARC.
 He was convicted on several trafficking charges and is now serving a 27-year sentence in federal prison.

 Controversies

 Alleged foreign involvement

 The United States reportedly provided a transport plane and a medical team for the liberated hostages.
 According to Der Spiegel, Colombian authorities had used American spy satellites to track the location of the hostages since the beginning of 2008.

 Keith Trowbridge (SarDev International), an American kidnap and ransom consultant, allegedly provided Colombia with ground reconnaissance and the intelligence that led to the placement of the mole within FARC.
-It is believed that Trowbridge spearheaded the deadly yet successful rescue of a teenage hostage from the FARC six kilometers south of Medellin in 2006, affording him a unique relationship with the Colombia judiciary.
+It is believed that Trowbridge spearheaded the deadly yet successful rescue of a teenage hostage from the FARC six kilometers south of Medellín in 2006, affording him a unique relationship with the Colombia judiciary.
 Although Colombia acknowledged Trowbridge's help in the Medellín case, they strongly denied his intervention.

 Israeli tracking technology was also, allegedly, used in the rescue.
 Some reports also highlighted the role of Global CST, a company owned by former Israeli Brigadier Generals Israel Ziv and Yossi Kuperwasser, which has a US$10 million contract with Colombia to provide security advising and equipment, although Ziv and Kuperwasser declared their role was only general training of armed forces and commented that "We don't want to take credit for something we didn't do", adding that they did not take part in the rescue, calling it "a Colombian Entebbe operation".

 According to Colombia's W Radio, the Colombian military strongly denied that Global CST played any direct role in the operation.

 Defence Minister Juan Manuel Santos emphasized at a press conference on 4 July, that there was no direct foreign involvement of any kind in the operation.
 However, he did say that a U.S. surveillance aircraft monitored the situation.